Fred Norris: Personal life

 In 1994, Norris married Allison Furman, a woman he originally met on the "Dial-A-Date" segment of Stern's radio show broadcast on April 10, 1987.
-The couple have one daughter together, Tess in November 2002.
+The couple have one daughter together, Tess, born in November 2002.

 In 1993, Norris legally changed his name from Fred Leo Nukis to Eric Fred Norris.
 On the May 23, 1996 episode of The Howard Stern Show, Stern and the cast had an extended discussion with Norris about this.
 Norris did not reveal the motivation for the change.
 Although he did not like the name Fred, he kept it because "Fred Norris" was the name the public knew him by.

 On the November 13, 2006 broadcast, Stern wondered if anyone ever called Norris by his legally changed name, Eric.
 Norris responded by stating that no one referred to him as Eric.
-He went into detail that that was not the reason he changed his name in the first place.
+He went into detail saying that was not the reason he changed his name in the first place.
 Stern revealed he was bewildered why Norris went to the lengths to legally change his name if nobody called him Eric.
 Norris said that the decision was based on the fact that he had a hostile relationship with his father.